ZeFish/hass_mood_controller/README.md

 > [!TIP]
 > A call made _specifically_ to that single locked area will still go through.
 This is the desired behavior for in-room controls, allowing someone in a locked room to still adjust their own lights.

+### is_triggered_by_user

+This variable is added to track whether the mood change was triggered by a user action or an automation.
+For now, nothing is done with it, but it's there for future expansion.
+Something in the like of don't change anything if I specifically ask for this mood

 ### Performance Optimization